mozilla/frost/README.md

 ### Test Exemptions

-pytest-services custom config format adds support for marking test and test resource IDs as expected failures.
+frost custom config format adds support for marking test and test resource IDs as expected failures.

 The keys for each exemption rule is: